m7a/bo-maxbupst/READMEx.md

     invocation is organized in multiple stages such that one can perform one stage after each other or independent stages in parallel even.
 To avoid messing with the production data, it is intended that they are copied to a working directory for the tests.
-You must read and adapt the source code of the script and provide configuration in an `.env` file or environment variables prior to being able to use this script.
-At least, a custom step for stage `s1` and the following variables are required:
-     * `MAXBT_PROD_SOURCE_DATA` a list of the source directories to use
-     * `BUPSTASH_KEY` and `BUPSTASH_REPOSITORY` with your production key and
-       repository.
+These tests are contained in subdirectory `test_with_production_data` and implemented in a GNU Makefile.
+    Run `make -C test_with_production_data help` to display information about the variables and targets available.
+The broad idea is that you provide an `env.mk` in that directory to set `MAXBT_PROD_SOURCE_DATA` and your repository access data.
+Then you edit the `s1_update_backup.txt` target to your needs and finally run `make -C test_with_production_data -j all` to perform the end-to-end test.
+As additional dependencies, this test requires `docker`, GNU `make`, GNU `tar` and `diff`.

 Bupstash's Cryptosystem
 =======================